Tranent: Tranent's Gala

 Since 1934 Tranent has held a Gala Week which is arranged by local volunteers who are part of the Gala Committee.
 Events during the gala week include the crowning of the Queen who is accompanied by 29 other children from the town, the celebrations on the fields at Ross High School and the grand parade which is made up of local groups and people and which goes through the town.
 Tranent Gala is funded by donations and fundraising.

 The Gala was first formed in 1934 by the miners of Tranent who aimed to form a special event for people in the town.

 Local amenities

 Supermarkets

 The town has two supermarkets.
-On the east of the town's High Street, there is an Asda supermarket which opened in August 2015.
+On the east of the town's High Street, there is an Asda supermarket which opened in August 2015, replacing the Co-operative Food.
 There is also an Aldi supermarket on the far east side of the town which opened in October 2015.

 Healthcare

 Tranent falls within the NHS Lothian Health Board is home to two pharmacies: a Well Pharmacy and a Lloyds Pharmacy These pharmacies serve the local GP practice which is the responsibility of NHS Lothian.
-The nearest hospitals include The Roodlands General Hospital in Haddington which is a community hospital offering general medical and geriatric rehabilitation services to patients in East Lothian.
-It also provides older people's services, including continuing care for the elderly and the nearest Accident and Emergency hospital is the Royal Infirmary of Edinburgh.
+The nearest hospitals include The East Lothian Community Hospital in Haddington which is a community hospital offering general medical and geriatric rehabilitation services to patients in East Lothian.
+It also provides geriatric services, including continuing care for the elderly and the nearest Accident and Emergency hospital is the Royal Infirmary of Edinburgh.

+Loch Centre

+Located in the centre of Tranent, the Loch Centre is a dedicated Sports & Community Centre that opened in 1973.
+Facilities include a 25 metre swimming pool, health suite, multi-purpose hall, dance studios, Bodyworks Gym and children's soft play area.
+The swimming pool and health suite have been closed since early 2023 due to disrepair, £5 million in funding has been allocated to allow repairs to take place on the facility which are estimated to begin in June 2026 and finish by June 2027.